mingumckevin/mingumckevin/README.md

-### Welcome to my temp introduction page
+### Profile
 ------------------------------------------
+I am a third-year student focusing on embedded systems with an interest in cybersecurity.

+Mainly practising with C

+Learning C++ and C#

+\
-Currently Working on C \
+Currently working on three projects:

-Testing code
+\
+First Project relates to hardware

+Requirements:

+\
+Second Project focuses on software

+Requirements:
+- Must have a GUI

+\
+Third project is focused in cybersecurity

+Requirements:

-Adding more information/updating this file soon\
+Adding more information/updating this file soon
-⚡ Fun fact: :)